Deep Dive — Prestige Brands

 Is a premium washing machine worth the money?

-Updated May 2026 · Scored from nearly 500 machines
+Last reviewed 12 July 2026 · Scored from 500+ machines

 The question comes up constantly: is Miele actually better?
 Is AEG worth the extra £300 over LG?
 Does spending £1,200 on a Siemens buy you a meaningfully superior washing machine?

 Most buying guides sidestep this question.
 They list the features, note that Miele has a 20-year design life claim, and leave the conclusion to you.
 We have taken a different approach.
-We scored every prestige brand machine in our nearly 500 machine database using the same four-dimension WAC Score framework applied to every other machine — reliability, efficiency, features and value.
+We scored every prestige brand machine in our 500+ machine database using the same four-dimension WAC Score framework applied to every other machine — reliability, efficiency, features and value.
 The results are not what most people expect.

 How we scored these machines